 Do you think protests like the one staged by Abby and her friends against the mall are effective?
 Why or why not?

 Scooter was an important influence in Crash’s life.
 Write about a grandparent (or another relative or family friend) who has influenced your own life.
 How is your situation like Crash’s situation with Scooter?
 How is it different?

-Here is a link to my CRASH novel study with activities for before, during,and after reading and a fun I Have . . .Who Has. .? game for a quick review after reading the novel.
+Here is a link to my CRASH novel study with activities for before, during, and after reading with a fun I Have . . .Who Has. .? game for a quick review after reading the novel.

 The novel study includes sixteen pages of chapter questions, a background activity to use before reading, two characterization activities, two context clues activities, and two inferencing activities.
 All of the questions and activities are written specifically for this novel.